joyetgeorge/joyetgeorge/README.md

 <h1 align="center">Hi, I'm Joyet George</h1>

-Here are some of the cool stuffs that I'm working on.
+<p align="center">Here are some of the cool stuffs that I'm working on.
 If you want to add more spice to this, feel free to contribute ✌️ <br>
-Btw I use Arch🐧
+Btw I use Arch🐧</p>